rd9437/resume_builder/README.md

+# Resume Builder

+https://rd9437.github.io/resume_builder/

 Welcome to my Resume Builder!
 This tool allows users to easily create a professional resume by inputting their data and generating a PDF resume without saving any user data.
 Below you will find instructions on how to use the Resume Builder:

-https://rd9437.github.io/resume_builder/

 **How to Use**
 + **Input Data:** Start by providing your personal and professional information such as name, contact details, education, work experience, skills, etc. Ensure that all the necessary fields are filled out accurately.